 David Smith

-Executive Director
+Program Director

-David Smith is the Executive Director of Roaring Fork PreCollegiate.
+David Smith is the Program Director of Roaring Fork PreCollegiate.
 Dave is a graduate of Middlebury College and received his law degree from the University of Colorado at Boulder.
 Dave got involved with PreCollegiate as a volunteer mentor beginning in 2008, and the group of students he worked with graduated from Glenwood Springs High School in 2014.
 Watching these students go through the PreCollegiate program was so impactful and inspiring that Dave chose to change careers from the full-time practice of law in order to join the PreCollegiate team as it grows and enters a new phase and tries to serve more students.
 Dave has a passion working with and for traditionally underrepresented populations, especially undocumented students.
 He lives in Glenwood Springs with his wife and two children.

 Karlie Colia